-Provides funds for the purchase, as needed, of Siddur Sim Shalom, the traditional siddur of the Conservative Movement and other prayer books.
-Includes inscribed bookplate in honor or memory of a loved one.
+Provides funds for the purchase, as needed, of Siddurim (prayerbooks) for our community.
+Contibuted volumes may be inscribed with a bookplate in honor or memory of a loved one.

-Provides funds for the purchase, as needed, of the Etz Hayim Chumash, the Conservative Bible in use in the sanctuary, and other prayerbooks.
-Includes Inscribed bookplate in honor or memory of a loved one.
+Provides funds for the purchase, as needed, of Chumashim (Bibles) for our community.
+Contributed volumes may be inscribed with a bookplate in honor or memory of a loved one.

 Rabbi’s Discretionary Fund

 There are many instances during the year when Rabbi Perkins recognizes a particular need within our Jewish community.
 The fund allows him to provide confidential assistance at his discretion.
-Please note that donations cannot be made to the Rabbi’s Discretionary Fund via this page.
-If you are interested in contributing to that fund, click here for instructions or contact Marie Savrides, the Rabbi’s administrative assistant, in the synagogue office, either at 781-444-8522 or by email.
+If you are interested in contributing to this fund, please contact Marie, the Rabbi’s administrative assistant, in the synagogue office, either at 781-444-8522 or by email.

 Cantor’s Discretionary Fund

 There are many instances during the year when Cantor Gloth recognizes a particular need within our Jewish community.
 The fund allows him to provide confidential assistance at his discretion.
-Please note that donations cannot be made to the Cantor’s Discretionary Fund via this page.
-If you are interested in contributing to that fund, click here for instructions or contact Marie Savrides in the synagogue office, either at 781-444-8522 or by email.
+If you are interested in contributing to that fund, please contact Marie in the synagogue office, either at 781-444-8522 or by email.